UPDATE (Sept. 1, 2021, 10:30 a.m. ET): This piece has been updated throughout to reflect that the Texas abortion law went into effect Wednesday.

 My own experience with assault makes it clear that this bill would be particularly catastrophic for survivors of sexual assault.

-But it’s the enforcement provisions that make the Texas legislation unique.
+It’s the enforcement provisions that make the Texas legislation unique, however.
 Everywhere else, only a few public officials can prosecute this kind of law.
-This legislation goes much further by allowing any person other than a state or local official to sue an abortion provider or someone who “aids and abets” another person in obtaining an abortion, whether or not they were directly involved and whether or not they’re located in Texas.
+This law goes much further by allowing any person other than a state or local official to sue an abortion provider or someone who “aids and abets” another person in obtaining an abortion, whether or not they were directly involved and whether or not they’re located in Texas.

 In other words, if a Texan becomes pregnant as a result of rape and is provided information about how to obtain an abortion by a rape counselor, the rapist could sue that counselor if the survivor had what the state deems an “illegal” abortion.
 The rapist could also sue the doctor who provided the abortion and anyone else — like a family member — who supported them in getting the abortion.